couchbaselabs/vagrants/README.md

 ### DNS
-If the user has the *vagrants-dns* plugin installed, the TLD will be set to `.vagrants`.
+If the user has the *vagrant-dns* plugin installed, the TLD will be set to `.vagrants`.
 This allows the hostname to be queried from the host machine.

 # Building Couchbase